Skip to content

 Who’s behind this project?

 Digital Women Leaders is an entirely collaborative effort.
-This project wouldn’t exist without the amazing coaches offering their time and expertise, or the journalists reaching out to schedule calls.
-Thank you for making this project possible.
+This project wouldn’t exist without the wonderful mentors offering their time and expertise, or the journalists reaching out to schedule calls.